domwakeling/tv-tracker/README.md

 4. Limited to ten results, see `data/dummsySearchinfo.js` from an example
 5. Looks up `accessToken` in the Auth database, gets user _id, looks that up in the Shows database

+## Testing

+The project uses [Jest](https://jestjs.io) and [React Testing Library](https://testing-library.com) for tests.

+At present tests **partly** cover the `components/user/portal` folder, with circa 72% coverage *for files that are being tested*.
+The aim is to expand this such that the `components` folder and (ideally) the `pages/api` folder are fully covered, although this is dependent on working out how to properly mock a MongoDB back end.

 ## To Do

 1. Complete the `checkshowinfo` end point - at present it does not know how to deal with additional